Wave Payments 101: Everything You Need To Know About Using Wave’s Credit Card Processing Service

 How Much Does Payments By Wave Cost?

 Wave uses a flat-rate pricing model similar to what you’d find with Square, Stripe, or PayPal.
 That means card payments are processed at the same rate, regardless of interchange fees, type of transaction, transaction size, or volume.
-In general, flat-rate is the most beneficial to smaller businesses that don’t process a large volume of transactions but expensive for higher volume businesses.
+In general, flat-rate is the most beneficial to smaller businesses that don’t process a large volume of transactions, but it’s expensive for higher volume businesses.

 Wave’s credit card fees are as follows: